EdAlita/RetinaSegmentation-HEx/README.md

         * logging
         * time
 * First create a file name main.cfg in the next route /code/main.cfg.
 The first line of the location of the test folder images in your local machine and the second is the trainning.
+## TO DO's

+- [ ] Vein extraction
+- [ ] Filters of the Eye Image to enhance hard and soft Exodus
+- [ ] Binarization of the Image and obtain area of the hard and soft Exodus
+- [ ] Evaluate which MAchine Learning tool to use
+- [ ] How to evaluate or model
+- [ ] The documentation?

 ## FAQ